developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/settings/index.md

 -->
 * <b>Show scan tab</b> displays a tab for switching to the scanner for collecting barcode data.
 Scanning in Enterprise Keyboard requires [the DataWedge service](#datawedge) to be enabled on the device.

-* <b>Show microphone tab</b> option will appear on GMS-enabled devices, and if checked will display a tab for allowing Enterprise Keyboard to accept spoken input using the Android mic or headset.
+* <b>Voice input key</b> option will appear on GMS-enabled devices only.
+When checked, will display a key for allowing Enterprise Keyboard to accept spoken input using the mic.

 ------